CDAT/cdms/docs/source/manual/cdms_2.rst

    * The method returns the corresponding index interval as a 3tuple ``(i,j,k)``, where ``k`` is the integer stride, and ``[i.j)`` is the half-open index interval ``i <= k < j`` ``(i >= k > j if k < 0)``, or ``none`` if the intersection is empty.
    * for an axis which is circular (``axis.topology == 'circular'``), ``[i,j)`` is interpreted as follows, where ``n = len(axis)``
    * if ``0 <= i < n`` and ``0 <= j <= n``, the interval does not wrap around the axis endpoint.
-   * otherwise the interval wraps around the axis endpoint."
+   * otherwise the interval wraps around the axis endpoint.
    * see also: ``mapinterval``, ``variable.subregion()``"
    "``transientaxis``", "``subaxis(i,j,k=1)``", "create an axis associated with the integer range ``[i:j:k]``. the stride ``k`` can be positive or negative. wraparound is supported for longitude dimensions or those with a modulus attribute."